-"There are so many different laws for so many different things, you're constantly looking things up, and constantly afraid of getting in trouble."
+"There are so many different laws for so many different things, you're constantly looking things up, and constantly afraid of missing something that will have financial or legal repercussions."

-Red tape costs the Barberhood an estimated \$30,000 a year in accounting, legal and music licensing fees.
+Red tape costs The Barberhood an estimated \$30,000 a year in accounting, legal and music licensing fees.
 That's in addition to the time Baltov spends researching various regulatory obligations, and application processing times that cost the business thousands of dollars in missed revenue each week.